-The fully staffed Canadian Medical Clinic is located on the CFSU(E) base in Niederheid.
-Families can access care at the clinic or locally.
-Local healthcare is also of high quality, although they don't subscribe to our North American sense of modesty or privacy, for example, you will rarely be provided with a gown when asked to undress for treatment.
+Most often, families will access care on the Selfkant-Kaserne, Niederheid base where there is a fully staffed Canadian military clinic.
+Local health-care is also of high quality, although they don't subscribe to our North American sense of modesty or privacy, for example, you will rarely be provided with a gown when asked to undress for treatment.

-While the medical clinic offers sick parade, it is advised that you make an appointment, when possible, for proper time and attention to your concerns.
+While the medical clinic offers sick-parade, it is advised that you make an appointment when possible for proper time and attention to your concerns.
 Care is provided in English and French.
 Medical services for dependents provided in the Canadian clinic are billed directly to the members' plan.
 Sponsored civilians and their family members will be billed directly and are expected to submit for reimbursement through their own plan.

 The Canadian military clinic refers to local specialists and health care providers such as gynecologists, urologists, radiologists, cardiologists, and physiotherapists.
-They have a strong referral network to several English-speaking medical care providers.
+They have a strong referral network to a number of English speaking medical care providers.
 Wait times are often quite short in comparison to Canada.